· Lincoln J Bicalho · Development · 24 min read

 }

-// Supporting classes
+// Supporting types

 public class TokenResponse